isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-online-service-description/excel-online.md

 ## <a name="drag-and-drop-cells"></a>Drag and drop cells
 <a name="bkmk_DragAndDrop"> </a>

-Você pode mover o valor da célula em Excel Online arrastando e soltando as células de um lugar para outro.
+Você pode mover o valor da célula no Excel para a Web arrastando e soltando as células de um lugar para outro.

 ## <a name="dropbox"></a>Dropbox
 <a name="bkmk_Dropbox"> </a>